ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 As we vary the value of this threshold, we can actually draw a curve -- a precision-recall curve.

-## Accuracy Isn't Helpful
-Classes are very imbalanced.
-You may get 99.99% accuracy for a search algorithm by predicting (or retrieving) nothing.
-In object detection, there are an infinite number of bounding boxes you could predict.
-If there is only one object (great imbalance), by predicting nothing you would have great accuracy.
-In IR, for any query, almost all documents in a corpus are not relevant.
-The true negatives (which can measure in the billions) are the things we don't care about, and which we can ignore in precision/recall.

-## Information Retrieval (IR)
-In IR, given a user query, an IR system will retrieve documents from a corpus (predictions).
-We will compare this set with the documents relevant to the user (positives).
-Thus, a true positive is a *relevant document* with respect to a query (accurately retrieved document).
-False negatives are relevant documents that your system missed.
-And False positives are documents your system should not have retrieved.
+<a name='pr-at-rank-k'></a>

-## Recall and Precision over Ranks
+## Precision and Recall over Ranks
-In object detection, we generally have confidences associated with each prediction.
-In IR, we will be also be able to rank search results by confidence.
+So far we have discussed set-based measures (precision and recall) which are computed with unordered sets of items.
+However, in information retrieval and object detection, we are more interested in evaluating *ranked* retrieval results.
+If we perform a Google search, we wish to only have to look at the first page of results.
+The dominant paradigm for object detection is to use anchor boxes, which are a huge, rigid set of default bounding boxes that will shifted and stretched slightly.
+Every single box will have a confidence associated with it, which can be used to as a ranking.
 While F-measure is one way of combining recall and precision, it cannot incorporate ranking or confidence information (at many different thresholds?) into its evaluation.

 You can compute precision and recall at each ranking.
-You can compute precision and recall at each ranking.
 Generally we try to plot these numbers.

 Precision @ K. We set a rank threshold @ K, and compute the % of relevant in the top K. We ignore all documents ranked lower than K. For example,

 We can do the same for Recall @K.

 Suppose for a query (seeking 3 ground truth documents), we return 5 documents.
+In an object detection setting, suppose there are three dogs in an image, and our detector predicted 5 bounding boxes.
 Let $$\color{limegreen}\blacksquare$$ represent a relevant document (TP), and let $$\color{red}\blacksquare$$ represent an irrelevant document (false positive).
 Suppose our 5 documents are ranked as follows:

 $$
 \color{limegreen}1\blacksquare \hspace{1mm} \color{red}2\blacksquare \hspace{1mm} \color{limegreen}3\blacksquare \hspace{1mm} \color{red}4\blacksquare \hspace{1mm} \color{limegreen}5\blacksquare